close

 Odanata Access Point: From town drive up the ski hill road (Kicking Horse Trail) for approximately 6.5km past the Columbia river bridge.
 At approximately the 6.5 mark you will see a large sign for Cedar Lake and Moonrakers marking the left turn onto the Tallis Forest Service Road.
 Don’t turn here but instead park on your right in the gravel pull out just 10m further along the main road past these signs.
 Park here and start your ride at a signed entrance for Odanata across the road 15m before the Tallis Forest Service Road turnoff point.
 Odanata will lead you to the rest of the upper CBT Mainline trails.

-KHMR: If staying at KHMR, you will soon able to access the Moonrakers via the new singletrack trail Scalli Mag.
-This trail is due to be completed during the summer of 2016.
+KHMR: If staying at KHMR, you can access the Moonrakers via the trail Scalli Mag.
 Take Scalli Mag down to Odanata which will take you to the CBT Mainline trails, as well as within 0.5km of Cedar Lake Trailhead and the Moonrakers.
 Remember, at the end of your ride, you’ll have a climb back up to KHMR whether it be by road or by Scalli Mag.

 Activities Click to view